 Mr. Jager worked in numerous parishes in the Chicago area and Iowa including Holy Name Cathedral in Chicago and First Presbyterian Church in Evanston.
 Mr. Jager received his Master's in Music at Northwestern University in Evanston, Illinois where he was a student of Grigg Fountain.
 He attended Central College in Pella, Iowa for his Bachelor's of Arts in organ performance where he studied with Davis Folkerts.

 Lisa Borelli (Founder, Piano) has been playing the piano since she was five years old.
 Under the direction of Lucretia Peterson of Salt Lake City, Utah, Lisa played competitively on a state level throughout Junior and High School.
 She received numerous honors in piano performance, played publicly throughout the inter-mountain area, and also participated in the music and vocal program at Lewis and Clark College of Portland, Oregon.
 The mother of three musical children, she currently teaches twenty-two thriving students and is thrilled to augment her program with the diverse and high-quality instruction of the other Musical Chairs instruction team.
-Lisa believes music is the single most important childhood experience that has shaped her life and feels blessed for the opportunity to pass this on to
+Lisa believes music is the single most important childhood experience that has shaped her life and feels blessed for the opportunity to pass this on to other children.

 Jonathan Hannau (Piano, Composition) Jonathan Hannau started his musical career as a classically-trained pianist; his exposure to experimental and avant-garde music as an undergraduate sparked an interest in composition.